ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/rollup-and-retention.markdown

   * *Max* - the largest value.
   * *Sum* - the sum of all the values in the span.
   * *Count* - the total number of entries in the span.

+This results in a much more compact time series that still contains useful information about the original.
+Let's look at an example of rollup data:
 <br/>
 !["Rollup time-series entries"](images/rollup-1.png "A rollup time-series' entries")